GirishHosalli/aic1/README.md

 ![alt text](image-1.png)
 * As you can see above, rendered results point the source of information and user go to the source itslef.
 User is also presented with additional related questions which then can give additional information.

 * The technical architecture behind Perplexity AI involves a neural network architecture similar to GPT-3, but with optimizations that enhance its functionality.
-Perplexity AI harnesses the power of OpenAI's GPT-3.5, enabling it to provide precise and up-to-date answers.
+One can think of it as a wrapper around GPT with additional optimization.
+It uses pplx-7b-online model which is based on mistral-7b model & pplx-70b-online model that is built on top of llama2-70b base model.
 When a user inputs a query, Perplexity AI uses natural language processing (NLP) to understand the context and intent of the question.
 It then scours the internet in real-time, indexing web pages and content to find relevant answers.
 The platform ranks results to ensure the most relevant, reliable, and up-to-date information is presented first.
 * Perplexity AI focuses on providing accurate and detailed information in response to user queries through a chatbot-like interface, while GPT-3 excels in generating diverse types of content with human-like quality but may not offer the same level of precision in answering specific questions as Perplexity AI does.
-* One can think of it as a wrapper around GPT with additional optimization.
-Perplexity leverages models like GPT-4, Claude 2.1, and Gemini Pro to provide a conversational search experience that evolves alongside AI innovations.
 * [Perplexity has built two new PPLX models](https://www.perplexity.ai/hub/blog/introducing-pplx-online-llms): pplx-7b-online and pplx-70b-online and are publicly available via [pplx-api](https://docs.perplexity.ai/docs/getting-started).
 PPLX models build on top of mistral-7b and llama2-70b base models.
 * pplx-7b-online and pplx-70b-online are also accessible via [Perplexity Labs](https://labs.perplexity.ai).